vlabella/gle-library/README.md

 notes: <optional notes about the figure>
 ```

-6. Regenerate the Makefile.
+6. (optional) Regenerate the Makefile.
+Requires python.
 See instructions below

 7. Add and commit everything and then submit a pull request to the main branch.